PimnapaPP/Parallel-Computing/README.md

 # Installing

-To install the program: Have to download 3 of this following packages first
+To install the program: Have to add-on 3 of this following packages in Python first

 1.)
 Opencv-Python